Tools

 Pro-

-New control interface is awesome
+New control interface and large screen is awesome

 Improved welding performance